 Now on the other hand, Intrinsic Motivation involves engaging in a behavior because it is personally rewarding.
 So in this case, you’re now doing an activity for its own sake rather than the desire for some external reward or factor.
 So this could be wanting to play your favorite songs on the guitar, or watching a comedy at the cinema.

 These behaviors are motivated by internal desire.
 In other words, the behavior itself is the reward, and doesn’t have to be supplied by an external source.
+Intrinsic motivation occurs when we act without any obvious external rewards.
+We simply enjoy an activity or see it as an opportunity to explore, learn, and actualize our potentials.

 The key difference between Extrinsic and Intrinsic Motivation is that Extrinsic Motivation relies on an external reward or penalty, whereas Intrinsic Motivation rewards the behavior itself.
 If you now go back to think about the desires or achievements that you had in the past, were they extrinsically or intrinsically motivated?